buihdk/ecommerce-demo/client/README.md

 ## Additional implementation
 - [x] Implement a Not Found page for incorrect URLs
 - [x] Implement a View button to navigate to Item Detail page from Item List page
+- [x] Implement a Back button to go back to Item List page from Item Detail page
 - [x] Implement ErrorBoundary to render a fallback UI
 - [x] Implement ErrorBar to render an Error alert
 - [x] Implement unit tests for all components
 - [x] Update overall layout
 - [ ] Implement navigation bar
-- [ ] Implement search box for filtering in Item List page
+- [ ] Implement search box to fiter items in Item List page
-- [ ] Implement categories for filtering
 - [ ] Implement localization